arcanecode/DataFabricator/Documentation/Get-FabricatedName.md

 ## DESCRIPTION

+In order to protect the innocent, we wouldn't want to use real names so this cmdlet will generate a fake name for you.

 By default, this function will return a name in "First Last" format.
 However, using the swticthes (documented below) you can change the output.